jramkiss/jramkiss.github.io/_posts/_2019-11-03-one-pager-ulmfit.md

 This is the most expensive training stage, where we teach a model about the general structure of language eg: a sentence has a subject-verb-object.
 In ULMFiT, the model architecture used is an AWD-LSTM (think regular LSTM with regularization on steroids) and the data used is from Wikipedia articles.
 Embeddings for each word in the corpus are learnt in this stage.

 For every token in the sentence, the output of the model is a vector containing the probability that every word in the vocabulary appears as the next word in the sentence.
-So the model output for the 3rd word in the sentence is a vector of probabilities that for the 4th word.

-Below is a quick overview of some tricks implemented by the AWD-LSTM to improve accuracy and efficiency:
+Below is a quick overview of some tricks adopted by ULMFiT to improve accuracy and efficiency.

 ##### Variable Length Backpropagation Through Time